Wallpaper-Engine-Team/wallpaper-engine-faq/docs/en/audio/intermittent.md

 Replace some.exe with .exe files you can find in the task manager until you have narrowed it down to the responsible .exe.

+Common processes that can cause intermittent audio playback by recording audio without your full knowledge:

+* **nvcontainer.exe**: Part of Nvidia GeForce Experience which may record audio. **Only relevant if you have an Nvidia graphics card.**
+* **amdow.exe**: Part of AMD ReLive which may record audio. **Only relevant if you have an AMD graphics card.**

-* Lastly, you can also change the option 'other application playing audio' to 'keep running'.
+Lastly, you can also change the option 'other application playing audio' to 'keep running'.
 However, this means Wallpaper Engine will not automatically mute audio output from wallpapers when you listen to music or watch videos that are not full-screen.